D-I-S-H/DISH-API/API_documentation.md

   - `sector_icon_id` - number, unknown purpose
   - `custom_icons` - list, usually empty
 - `custom allergens` - probably a string for a comma separated list of allergens
-- `calories` - numeric value of calories for the menu item (presumably at the given portion)
+- `calories` - string of numeric value of calories for the menu item (presumably at the given portion)